offen/pyla/README.md

 3. **Choose workflow**

-   *Augmented prompt:*

-   Click **Copy augmented prompt** and paste it into your preferred LLM.
-Bring back the code snippet it generates and paste it into the **Script** window.
+   *Fair use*

+   Test users have limited, shared free access to the OpenAI GPT-4.1 model for code generation.
+Simply click **Generate script** to create your mini-app.
+When the daily quota for all users is reached, this option is no longer available.

-   *Connected model:*
+   *Connected model*

    Working with GitHub?
 Create a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token), paste it into **Paste personal access token for GitHub Models**, and hit **Provide token**.
 Once connected, hit **Generate script** and your mini-app is created automatically.

+   *Augmented prompt*

+   Click **Copy augmented prompt** and paste it into your preferred LLM.
+Bring back the code snippet it generates and paste it into the **Script** window.

 4. **Run your mini-app**